Variable Selection and Minimax Prediction in High-dimensional Functional Linear Model: Functional Elastic-Net Regression

 Next, we develop the convex programming conditions in the functional space that characterize the optimizer of \eqref{equ:mini1}.
-It is easy to verify that $\ell( \boldsymbol{f})$ is a convex functional in the sense that $ \ell(\alpha \boldsymbol{f}_1 + (1-\alpha)\boldsymbol{f}_2) \le \alpha \ell(\boldsymbol{f}_1 ) + (1-\alpha) \ell(\boldsymbol{f}_2 ) $ for all $\boldsymbol{f}_1, \boldsymbol{f}_2 \in \mathbb{L}_2^p[0,1]$ and $\alpha \in (0,1)$.
 For the classical lasso problem \citep{Tibshirani1996}, the Karush-Kuhn-Tucker (KKT) condition is used to characterize the solution \citep[cf.][]{zhao2006model,wainwright2009sharp}, where subgradients are used in place of gradients due to the nondifferentiability of the lasso objective function.
 Similarly, in the function space, the objective function \eqref{equ:mini1} is not always differentiable because of the group-lasso-type penalty on $\| \Psi_j f_j \|_2$.
 In Section \ref{s:KKT}, we review the definition of Gateaux differentiability and define the corresponding notion of sub-differential.
 With these in mind, we state the following result.